Join National Chorale’s Artistic Director, Everett McCorvey,

 -

-Jason C. Tramm has been hailed as a “conductor to watch” by Symphony Magazine and “filled with Italianate passion” by the Huffington Post.
-Maestro Tramm’s work in the operatic, symphonic, and choral realms has received critical acclaim throughout the United States and abroad.
-He also currently serves as Director of Choral and Orchestral Activities at Seton Hall University (where he was named the 2017 University Faculty Teacher of the Year), Executive Director of the Light Opera of New Jersey, Director of Music at the 6500-seat Ocean Grove Great Auditorium, Artistic Director of the MidAtlantic Artistic Productions, Music Director of the Taghkanic Chorale and Principal Guest Conductor of the Long Island Concert Orchestra.
+He serves as Director of Choral and Orchestral Activities at Seton Hall University, where he was named University Faculty Teacher of the Year in 2017.
+In addition, he is Executive Director of the Light Opera of New Jersey, Director of Music at the historic Ocean Grove Great Auditorium, Artistic Director of MidAtlantic Artistic Productions, Music Director of the Taghkanic Chorale, and Principal Guest Conductor of the Long Island Concert Orchestra.

 A frequent guest conductor, he has led symphonic and operatic performances in Italy, Romania, Hungary, and the Czech Republic.
 He also hosts Music Matters with Jason Tramm, a podcast on YouTube that explores artistic innovation under extreme circumstances, as seen through the eyes of distinguished artists.